-The CenturyLink Cloud platform is engineered to meet rigorous compliance and regulatory standards.
+The CenturyLink Cloud is engineered to meet rigorous compliance and regulatory standards.
 This includes role-based administration, the use of hardware with no removable media, support for data encryption in transit and at rest, destruction of data on failed drives, and hardware housed in secured physical cages (including ceiling).

 Our global data centers are SSAE 16 audited and available for customer audits upon request.

 We protect your sensitive information through policies and procedures to wipe undamaged drives prior to discarding them.